 Our firm has an established presence in the U.S. Supreme Court.
 We regularly represent clients at both the certiorari and merits stage.
 In the 2011 term, Bradley S. Phillips presented oral argument in Arizona Free Enterprise Club’s Freedom Club PAC v.
 Bennett, a case testing the constitutionality of Arizona’s election laws.
 Kristin Linsley Myles was the first female Special Master to the Supreme Court, overseeing an original jurisdiction matter in South Carolina v.
 North Carolina.

 Several of our lawyers have Justice Department experience, representing the United States in appeals before the federal appellate courts and international tribunals.
 In 2012, Daniel B. Levin returned to the firm after serving as Deputy Chief of Criminal Appeals in the U.S. Attorney’s Office for the Central District of California.

 The firm’s lawyers are leaders of the appellate bar and active in the legal community.
-We count as alumni Judge Paul J. Watford and John B. Owens who sit on the Ninth Circuit as well as Judge Carolyn Kuhl, a former Deputy Solicitor General.
+We count as alumni Judges Michelle T. Friedland, John B. Owens and Paul J. Watford who sit on the Ninth Circuits as well as Judge Carolyn Kuhl, a former Deputy Solicitor General.
 Our appellate lawyers have served as Lawyer Representatives to the Ninth Circuit Judicial Conference and on amicus committees for the American Bar Association and the National Asian Pacific American Bar Association.
 A number have been elected to the American Law Institute.
 Our attorneys have taught courses in appellate advocacy at the UC Berkeley School of Law, Stanford Law School, UCLA Law School, USC Gould School of Law and Loyola Law School.